2022 Alabama House of Representatives election: District 20

-Ninth term incumbent Republican Representative Howard Sanderford opted not to seek reelection in 2022.
+Ninth-term incumbent Republican representative Howard Sanderford opted not to seek reelection in 2022.
 Progress Bank Chief Risk Officer James Brown, commercial real estate broker James Lomax, lawyer Angela McClure, and defense contractor Frances Taylor all ran in the primary to replace Sanderford.
 No candidate gained the needed majority of the vote, so Lomax and Taylor advanced to a runoff.
-Lomax scored a convincing victory in the runoff.
+Lomax scored a victory in the runoff.
 No Democrats or Libertarians filed to run for the seat, leaving Lomax unopposed in the general election.

 Endorsements

 District 21

-Second term incumbent Republican Representative Rex Reynolds ran unopposed in the 21st district.
+Second-term incumbent Republican representative Rex Reynolds ran unopposed in the 21st district.

 Endorsements

 District 22

-Second term incumbent Republican Representative Ritchie Whorton ran unopposed in the 22nd district.
+Second-term incumbent Republican representative Ritchie Whorton ran unopposed in the 22nd district.

 Endorsements

 District 23

-Second term incumbent Republican Representative Tommy Hanes was primaried by Vulcan Materials operations manager Mike Kirkland.
+Second-term incumbent Republican representative Tommy Hanes was primaried by Vulcan Materials operations manager Mike Kirkland.
 No Libertarians or Democrats filed to run for the seat, leaving Kirkland unopposed in the general election.